BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

         if len(arr) == 1:
             return arr[0]
 ```

+#### Highlighting A Crucial Point
+Recall that this algorithm is a Greedy Algorithm primarily because there is too much variability and never guarantees perfection in binary search.
+For example, there are times when the desired droplet is in the right half but the leftmost droplet is closest and will disregard it.
+To compensate for this factor in the case that the algorithm never finds an acceptable droplet within the desired threshold the algorithm will brute-force search for it.
+However, these cases are far less frequent and the average run time is O(nlogn).

+Th following conditional addresses this crucial point.
 If the entirety of the binary search is completed then eventually L will equal R. This means the entire array was traversed through a binary search and no droplet was detected
 within the acceptable bounds.
 This means the algorithm didn't find the target and Brute Force searches through the original method of finding a droplet to find the closest droplet.

 ```